josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Then click the **Recalibrate** button

 **----------Recalibration will take a moment.
-Please wait for a minute then hit refresh----------**
+Please wait a minute then hit refresh----------**

 <details>
   <summary>What does this orbit feature do? (click to expand)</summary>